iangfc/riccy/RicardianAugmentedMarkdown.md

 such as // in Java but I can see no way to do that in Markdown :-( . -->

 ## Headings
+Headings are for the reader, not the parser in general.

 ### Formats
 Headings should be in strict ATX format, that is as above with leading hashes.